browserengineering/book/book/animations.md

 This chapter introduces animations.
 The key takeaways you should remember are:

-- Animations come in DOM-based, input-driven and video-like varieties.
+- Animations come in DOM-based, input-driven and video-like varieties

-- DOM animations can be *layout-inducing* or *visual effect only*, and the difference has important performance and animation quality implications.

-- GPU acceleration is necessary for smooth animations.
+- GPU acceleration is necessary for smooth animations

-- Compositing is usually necessary for smooth and threaded visual effect animations, and generally not feasible for layout-inducing animations.
+- Compositing is usually necessary for smooth and threaded visual effect animations

-- It's important to optimize the number of composited layers.
+- It's important to optimize the number of composited layers

-- Overlap testing can cause additional GPU memory use and needs to be implemented with care.
+- Overlap testing can cause additional GPU memory use and needs to be implemented with care

 Outline
 =======